 VegOttawa Association, formerly known as The National Capital Vegetarian Association (NCVA), is a not-for-profit membership-based organization originally created to educate the public about the health benefits of plant-based diets for the improvement of public health.
-In addition to the many personal health benefits, VegOttawa is committed to raising awareness about the equally important benefits of a plant-based or vegan lifestyle such as overall environmental health and the lessening of animal exploitation.
+In addition to the many personal health benefits, VegOttawa is committed to raising awareness about the equally important benefits of a plant-based or vegan lifestyle such as overall environmental health and putting an end to animal exploitation.

 VegOttawa Association’s objectives include:

 - Increasing public awareness about the benefits of plant-based diets and help people make healthier, greener and more compassionate dietary and lifestyle choices.

 - Providing support and advice to those interested in, considering, or practicing a plant-based/vegan lifestyle.

 - Providing support to businesses and restaurants to improve plant-based food options to respond to the growing demand for plant-based and vegan consumers.

 - Connecting like-minded community members and improving the social infrastructure that supports a plant-based/vegan lifestyle.

 - Actively seeking media coverage of plant-based and vegan issues.
 Serve as a resource for local, regional, and national television, radio, and print media.